Duxah/FreePCB-2/edit_traces.md

-## 5) You can change the segment layer.

-When a segment is highlighted, press F2_Change_Layer.

 ## 6) You can select a group...

 ...of contiguous segments that are in the same layer with the selected segment in order to then change their width, for example.
 When the segment is highlighted, press `F7_Select_in_Layer`.